Safest Teeth Whiteners

 ZocDoc can help you find a dentist in your area that:

-Invisalign can treat the following conditions:
+Invisalign can't fix the following cases:

 Several factors contribute to the cost of Invisalign.
 These factors include:

-For comparison, traditional metal bracket braces usually cost $2,000–$6,000.
+For comparison, traditional metal braces usually cost $3,000 to $7,000.

 Payment options for Invisalign include: